The Parts of a Roller Skate

 Every skate has a boot.
 Boot uppers (the part of the boot above the sole) can be made of leather, suede or man-made materials such as acrylic.
 The inside of the boot is called the "lining", and is padded for comfort.
 Other parts of the boot include the sole, tongue, eyelets and/or hooks, laces, and sometimes a Velcro speed strap for added security in addition to laces.
 Boots are either high-top (artistic skating) or low-top (speed skating)

 The plate is mounted to the bottom of the boot and is what everything else is attached to.
-Plates are typically aluminum or nylon.
-Aluminum plates are more durable, while nylon plates are lighter weight.
-Components of the plate include trucks, cushions, axles and in some cases a jump bar.
+Plates are typically metal (aluminum, magnesium, etc) or nylon.
+Metal plates are more durable, while nylon plates tend to be lighter weight.

 Skate wheels come in different sizes and hardness levels that vary based on your style of skating.
 Outdoor wheels are softer than indoor wheels.
 The larger the wheel, the greater the traction.
 The smaller the wheel, the more agility the wheel offers.

 Bearings are located inside the wheel hub and help the wheels spin.
 Each wheel has 2 bearings in it, so a pair of skates uses 16 bearings total.
-They come in two sizes, 7 mm and 8mm.
+They come in two sizes, 7mm and 8mm.
+Bearings need to be kept clean in order to continue spinning freely and lasting as long as possible before needing to be replaced.

 5. Toe Stops or Jam Plugs